Pat Jennings: Tottenham Hotspur

 Jennings spent thirteen years at White Hart Lane, where he played in 472 league games for Spurs, and 591 in all competitions.
-He won the FA Cup in 1967, the League Cup in 1971 and 1973, and the UEFA Cup in 1972.
-He also scored once, in the 1967 Charity Shield, from his own area, kicking the ball from his hands and sending a large punt down the field that bounced over Manchester United goalkeeper Alex Stepney and into the net.
+He won the FA Cup in 1967, the League Cup in 1971 and 1973, and the UEFA Cup in it first season in 1972.
+He also scored once, in the 1967 FA Charity Shield, from his own area, kicking the ball from his hands and sending a large punt down the field that bounced over Manchester United goalkeeper Alex Stepney and into the net.
 In 1973 the Football Writers' Association named him as its footballer of the year.
-Three years later he won PFA's version of the award – he was the first goalkeeper to receive this accolade, and to this date remains only one of two, along with Peter Shilton.
+Three years later he won PFA's version of the award – he was the first goalkeeper to receive this accolade, and until 2025 remains only one of two, along with Peter Shilton.

 Arsenal

 On 6 August 1977, he was transferred to Tottenham's arch-rivals, Arsenal, with Tottenham, who had just been relegated, thinking he was nearing the end of his career.
 However, Jennings saw off rivals for the goalkeeper's jersey to play for Arsenal for another eight years.
 Whilst at Highbury, he helped Arsenal to four Cup finals in three successive years; the FA Cup final in 1978, 1979, and 1980, as well as the European Cup Winners Cup final that year.
 However, Arsenal only managed to win the second of these finals, a 3–2 victory against Manchester United.
 In total, Jennings made 327 appearances for Arsenal, 237 of them in the League, between 1977 and his eventual retirement from first-team club football in 1985.
 On 26 February 1983, he became the first player in English football to make 1,000 senior appearances, celebrating this milestone with a clean sheet in a goalless league draw for Arsenal at West Bromwich Albion.
 Jennings played his final game in the league for Arsenal against Sheffield Wednesday on 25 November 1984, and he was eventually replaced by John Lukic as the first choice keeper.
 A farewell match for Jennings was played against Tottenham Hotspur 8 May 1985 at Highbury.